 Importantly, working out can help you to maintain a healthy weight, which is also crucial in controlling your blood pressure.
 “Usually, the greater the BMI, the greater the blood pressure.
 This is attributed to the greater output from the heart, as well as the reduced insulin sensitivity, which also affects the blood pressure,” explains Mr Png.

-exercise right to lower your blood pressure.
+effective exercise tips to bring down high blood pressure.